theonly1me/sqlm8/README.md

 - **Code Splitting**: Next.js automatically splits the code into smaller chunks, resulting in faster page loads.
 - **Lazy Loading**: Components and libraries are lazily loaded to reduce the initial bundle size and improve load times.
 - **Minification and Compression**: JavaScript and CSS files are minified and compressed to reduce file sizes and decrease load times.
 - **Server-side Rendering (SSR)**: Next.js provides SSR out of the box, improving the perceived performance of the application by rendering pages on the server before sending them to the client.
+In this case, SSR is primarily used for SQL query execution in the SQLite database.

 ### How to Run